 Dinosaur BBQ began as a traveling concession stand at motorcycle shows and festivals before it settled down for good in Syracuse and grew into the national treasure it is today.
 Don’t miss out on this finger-lickin’, sweet n’ salty, family BBQ with combos, wings, and all the fixings.

 The Great New York State Fair

-If your schedule allows it, plan to land in Syracuse from August 22 to September 3, 2018 for the Great New York State Fair, one of the country’s longest-running and largest state fairs, with rides, prizes, performances, and deep-fried everything.
-Find out what's new for 2018.
+If your schedule allows it, plan to land in Syracuse from August 21 to September 2, 2019 for the Great New York State Fair, one of the country’s longest-running and largest state fairs, with rides, prizes, performances, and deep-fried everything.

 Rochester’s National Museum of Play is one of the top destinations in the state for families with children.
 Kids of all ages will find creative, larger-than-life interactive exhibits that inspire learning and curiosity through play.

 With picnic shelters, playgrounds, and 5,000 feet of Lake Ontario shore, the Durand Eastman Park and Beach in Rochester is famously family-friendly.